Angels on Horseback

 - Serve as is on a platter, or remove the toothpicks and serve warm on buttered toast points or in oyster shells.

-Angels on Horseback Variations
+Angels on Horseback Notes and Variations

 - Devils on Horseback: Use prunes instead of oysters.
 Stuff the prunes with toasted almonds, blue cheese or some chutney.